 Eggs are the best source of vitamin B12, without it you'll get a nasty called pernicious anaemia.
 Think food synergy: have your eggs on a bed of spinach.

 Whatever else you do this week, unless you're a vegetarian, purchase some fatty fish.
-Twice a week recommended by the heart foundation, and rightly so.
-Oodles of research now proving fish has benefits on a wide range of diseases from cardiovascular to arthritis to Parkinsons to Alzheimers; very important healthy living tip.
+Twice a week is recommended by the heart foundation, and rightly so.
+Oodles of research now proving fish has benefits on a wide range of diseases from cardiovascular to arthritis to Parkinsons to Alzheimers; a very important healthy living tip.

 F. Flax seeds